yogeshsah15/Medical-chatbot/README.md

-# End-to-End Medical Chatbot with Generative AI
+# Medical-Chatbot with Generative AI

 This project implements an end-to-end medical chatbot powered by Generative AI.
 The chatbot assists users with medical inquiries by providing accurate and context-aware responses.
 It leverages state-of-the-art AI models and integrates seamlessly with a backend API for enhanced functionality.